Holidays

 It’s a beautiful day to head out to the mountains for some playtime.
 You grab your horse and tack and head out in the afternoon for a quick ride to your favourite spot.
 It’s 28 degrees Celcius and you don’t see a cloud in the sky.
 You grab a light windbreaker for “just in case,” get on your horse, and soon you’re enjoying the peaceful sights, sounds, and smells of the forest.

-Stan Walchuk Jr, horse trail riding, trail riding guide
+Stan Walchuk Jr, horse trail riding, horse Riding Bear Country, horse Riding cougar Country

 vacationing with horses, holidaying with horses, horse riding abroad, local horse riding, horse riding adventure, morocco sahara horses, tania millen